I am sorry, this is automatic Google conversion from Czech (fearful).

 activities, but also, for example, important activities around the Jubilee

-Exhibition in 1891, the construction of the Prague Petøín lookout tower and
+Exhibition in 1891, the construction of the Praha Petøín lookout tower and

 cable car.
 During the First Republic (before 1938), the Club was relatively